 Let us look at each of these factors.

 What does style involve?
-Style involves fun!
+The style involves fun!
 This is the part where you choose the kind of theme you want to display in your bathroom.
 The style is the aesthetic value of your faucet, and to be honest, it is usually the motivating factor in making decisions.

 The style is sometimes limited.
 This is especially true when you are not just building a new bathroom or revamping an old bathroom.
 If the aim is to upgrade an old sink simply, you should note that the choice of style of your faucet will be limited to the existing setup.